ICE settles lawsuit filed by immigrant activists in Vermont

-“ICE tried to terrorize us by going after our leaders,” said plaintiff Victor Diaz, a member of Migrant Justice, an advocacy group representing immigrant farmworkers in Vermont, at a rally outside the federal courthouse on Wednesday.
+“ICE tried to terrorize us by going after our leaders,” said plaintiff Victor Diaz, a member of Migrant Justice, at a rally outside the federal courthouse on Wednesday.
 He spoke in Spanish as a translator interpreted.

 “They tried to divide us by going after our organization.
 They tried to silence us, but with this settlement we are saying that we will not be silenced,” he to cheers among the crowd blocking part of a downtown street.

-Note: This story has been corrected to show the judgment will be split among four plaintiffs, not three, and clarifies that the lawsuit was filed two years ago, not two years after the arrests.